Ann Ferren Conference

 This fall I interviewed 30 first-year (first semester) students at 12 universities that were all-online during fall 2020.
 They shared their thoughts about their ~150 online courses.
 Summary results were first offered at American University’s annual teaching and learning conference in January 2021.

 Students – who have not yet had on-campus, in-person college learning – offered a wide range of observations.
 They disagreed on the impact of their learning environments (typically, their childhood home), the quality of teaching, and break-out rooms.
-They agreed that they turned their cameras on to hold themselves accountable (and they “off” meant they were not fully paying attention).
+They agreed that they turned their cameras on to hold themselves accountable (and that “off” meant they were not fully paying attention).

 They wish their professors recognized “death by PowerPoint” and “laptop burnout,” that office hours or individual instructor-student meetings were required, and that students appreciate how hard (some) professors are trying.